AishaKhalfan/aws-projects/ImplementingaServerlessArchitectureonAWS/README.md

 When an object is created in the bucket, this configuration tells Amazon S3 to trigger the Load-Inventory Lambda function that you created earlier.

-Your bucket is now ready to receive inventory files! :muscle:
+Wer bucket is now ready to receive inventory files! :muscle:

 # Task 3: Testing the loading process
-You are now ready to test the loading process.
-You will upload an inventory file, then check that it loaded successfully.
+We are now ready to test the loading process.
+We will upload an inventory file, then check that it loaded successfully.

 ![uploadinventoryfile]()